BananiumLabs/NativeScriptTesting/app/README.md

 - `platform.ios.scss` - the global iOS style sheet.
 These style rules are applied to iOS only.

 Each component has 3 style files located in the its folder:
-- `_page-name.scss` - the component common style sheet.
+- `_component-name.component.scss` - the component common style sheet.
 These style rules are applied to both Android and iOS.
-- `page-name.android.scss` - the component Android style sheet.
+- `component-name.component.android.scss` - the component Android style sheet.
 These style rules are applied to Android only.
-- `page-name.ios.scss` - the component iOS style sheet.
+- `component-name.component.ios.scss` - the component iOS style sheet.
 These style rules are applied to iOS only.

 ## Get Help
 The NativeScript framework has a vibrant community that can help when you run into problems.

 Try [joining the NativeScript community Slack](http://developer.telerik.com/wp-login.php?action=slack-invitation).
 The Slack channel is a great place to get help troubleshooting problems, as well as connect with other NativeScript developers.

-If you have found an issue with this template, please report the problem in the   [Issues](https://github.com/NativeScript/template-tab-navigation-ts/issues).
+If you have found an issue with this template, please report the problem in the   [Issues](https://github.com/NativeScript/template-tab-navigation-ng/issues).

 ## Contributing